-Field Lab - Community
+BPR1170 - Field Lab - Community

 Students will work on a project(s) outside the College designed to provide a significant benefit to a non-profit, community or government organization.
-The course provides students an opportunity to practice techniques, fine-tune
+The course provides students an opportunity to practice techniques, fine-tune skills, and explore experiential learning while learning important lessons in regard to giving back to society.

-BPR1198 Special Problems I
+BPR1198 - Special Problems I

 An in-depth study focused on selected preservation topics.
 Subjects may include, but are not limited to, rehabilitation design for historic houses, restoration of unique items, historic landscaping, architectural design, international preservation, archeology, and maritime preservation.
-Course fee: \$0

-BPR1199 Directed Study I
+BPR1199 - Directed Study I